0xcodercrane/Trio-frontend-next/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Roboto Mono.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: